 National universities have traditionally played a central role in the well-balanced development of Japanese higher education and academic research by: promoting academic research and organizing graduate schools; developing talented people considering the balance of development in academic fields; providing higher education to both urban and local areas; and contributing to regional development and ensuring access to higher education.

-However, national universities, formerly positioned as internal organizations of MEXT, were faced with some challenges e.g., it has become difficult to respond to the rapid growth of society because they were not independent bodies and were unable to make decisions individually.
+However, national universities, formerly positioned as internal organizations of MEXT, were faced with some challenges.
+For example, it had become difficult for them to respond to the rapid growth of society because they were not independent bodies and were unable to make decisions individually.
 To address these challenges, all national universities were incorporated with the beginning of the national university corporation system in April 2004.
 National universities are expected to develop their individuality and competitiveness within higher education as autonomous, independent and flexible organizations.

-The purpose of the national university corporation evaluation is to demonstrate the progress of national university corporations to society, and to use results of evaluation in allocating financial resources to the corporations appropriately.
+The purpose of national university corporation evaluation is to demonstrate the progress of national university corporations to society, and to use the results of evaluation in allocating financial resources to the corporations appropriately.

-Conducted every fiscal year and at the end of a six-year mid-term objectives period.
+Evaluations are conducted every fiscal year and at the end of a six-year mid-term objectives period.